-A cryptocurrency CFD simply means a contract for difference that can be used to trade cryptocurrencies.
-Unlike traditional cryptocurrency trading methods, you don’t need to have a crypto coin to trade a crypto CFD.
-All you have to do is to choose leverage, open a position (either long or short) and decide on the amount to use for trading.
+A cryptocurrency CFD means a contract for difference that can be used to trade cryptocurrencies.
+Unlike traditional cryptocurrency trading methods, you do not need to have a crypto coin to trade a crypto CFD.
+Instead, all you have to do is make an account, open a position (either long or short) and decide on the amount to use for trading.

-One of the amazing features of trading these cryptocurrency CFDs on Plus500 is that you will gain more insights into those coins.
-For example, on the trading interface, you will find important information, such as the current market charts of the coins, the history or background information of the coins, as well as the sentiment analysis.
+One of the best things about trading cryptocurrency CFDs on Plus500 is that you will gain more insights into the available coins.
+For example, on the trading interface, you will find important information, such as the coins' current market charts, the coins' history or background information, and sentiment analysis.

 Other Plus500 trading options

-Offering CFDs for cryptocurrencies and other financial markets is what Plus500 does the best.
-Yet, that doesn’t mean that the broker doesn’t have lots of other financial instruments to offer.
+Offering CFDs for cryptocurrencies and other financial markets is what Plus500 does best.
+However, Plus500 has additional services to offer, such as:

 Risk management strategies are learned by traders who want to cut down on the losses they make when trading.
 This is the reason why Plus500 introduced a wide range of risk management tools.

-The work of this tool is to help view the sentiment or general feeling of the other traders about a particular cryptocurrency CFD.
-Usually, the traders are required to vote on those sentiments based on their perspective of the CFD's potentials.
+The purpose of this tool is to help view the sentiment or general feeling of other traders about a particular cryptocurrency CFD.
+Usually, the traders are required to vote on those sentiments based on their perspective of the CFD's potential.
 Thereafter, the collation of the general sentiments will be used to help you understand the potential of the coin.

-The leverage options can be as high as 1:300.
-This particular option is accessible by traders who have upgraded to a Stasdard account on Plus500.
+The leverage options can be as high as 1:30.
+This particular option is accessible by traders who have an account on Plus500.

-Have in mind also that leverage trading can be one of the riskiest investments to make.
+However, keep in mind that leverage trading can be one of the riskiest investments to make.
 As much as you want to make higher profits, consider spending some time learning all there is to leverage trading.
-That way, you will have more information that will help you leverage your trades easily.
+That way, you will have more information that will help you leverage your trades more successfully.

 What are the spreads on Plus500?

-Plus500 typically charges the spreads on the over 2,000 financial asset classes on the platform.
-Also, the broker can make some profits when you lose trades because it lent you the funds you used for the trades in the first place.
+Plus500 typically charges the spreads on over 2,000 financial asset classes on the trading platform.

 Note that the spreads charged by Plus500 are not standalone payments.
 Instead, the broker incorporates the price differences into the quoted rates of a CFD asset.
 This way, you will pay all at once instead of being charged later for it.